DIPLODOCUS I: Framework for the evaluation of relativistic transport equations with continuous forcing and discrete particle interactions: Coordinate-Free Transport Equation

 \subsection{Adding Collisions}

-The differential and integral transport equations for the distribution function, \cref{eqn: differntial transport,eqn: integral transport}, assume an absence of discrete, discontinuous interactions (collisions) within $\mathcal{M}$ between particles.
+The differential and integral transport equations for the distribution function, \esref{eqn: differential transport} and \eqref{eqn: integral transport}, assume an absence of discrete, discontinuous interactions (collisions) within $\mathcal{M}$ between particles.
 A \textit{collision} at a point $q\in\mathcal{M}$ may be defined as a termination or starting of a worldline (more precisely the occupation of a worldline by a particle) due to a particle being destroyed/created or receiving a discrete transfer of momentum.
 For example, a particle $\mathfrak{a}$\footnote{Particle species are referred to by Gothic scripts in this paper.} at a position $q_\mathfrak{a}$ in its phase space $\mathcal{M}_\mathfrak{a}$ may receive a discrete quantity of momentum due to scattering off a particle $\mathfrak{b}$ at position $q_\mathfrak{b}\in\mathcal{M}_\mathfrak{b}$.
 The scattering causes the termination of the worldlines of particles $\mathfrak{a}$ and $\mathfrak{b}$ at points $q_\mathfrak{a}$ and $q_\mathfrak{b}$ respectively as each particle's momentum (a coordinate in phase space) has changed by a discrete amount.
-The worldlines for particles $\mathfrak{a}$ and $\mathfrak{b}$ are then re-started at some new positions $q'_\mathfrak{a}$ and $q'_\mathfrak{b}$ as shown in \cref{fig:adding collisions}.
+The worldlines for particles $\mathfrak{a}$ and $\mathfrak{b}$ are then re-started at some new positions $q'_\mathfrak{a}$ and $q'_\mathfrak{b}$ as shown in \fref{fig:adding collisions}.
 Alternatively, particle $\mathfrak{a}$ may undergo some emissive or decay process, where again it will undergo some discrete change in momentum and therefore terminate and re-start its worldline, while also starting new worldlines for any secondary particles emitted.
-Interactions, scattering, collisions, emissive and decay process all have the same effect in phase space, that being the termination and starting of worldlines, hence the term \textit{collision} will used to refer collectively to these processes.
+Interactions, scattering, collisions, emissive and decay process all have the same effect in phase space, that being the termination and starting of worldlines, hence the term \textit{collision} will be used to refer collectively to these processes.

-These collisions can then be represented by a new measure $\bm{C}(\bm{y})\propto \bm{\Omega}$ known as the collision integral, which ``counts'' the number of collisions within the volume $Q$ (see further in \cref{subsec: coll integral cases}).
-This measure can therefore be simply added to the right hand side of \cref{eqn: differntial transport,eqn: integral transport}, to give the differential transport equations for $f$:
+These collisions can then be represented by a new measure $\bm{C}(\bm{y})\propto \bm{\Omega}$ known as the collision integral, which ``counts'' the number of collisions within the volume $Q$ (see further in \sref{subsec: coll integral cases}).
+This measure can therefore be simply added to the right hand side of \esref{eqn: differential transport} and \eqref{eqn: integral transport}, to give the differential transport equations for $f$:

 and its integral form: